FilipaGo/payup-landing-page/README.md

 **STEP 2 — Content Strategy**

 Before diving into the wireframes, we also worked iteratively on the content strategy and the copywriting for the landing page.
-This helped us think thouroughly about the sections and content blocks arrangement in order to effectively “sell” our product.
+This helped us to think thoroughly about the sections and content blocks arrangement in order to effectively “sell” our product.

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/payup-landing-page/master/_images_readme/copy.jpg" alt="Word document printscreen showing our copywriting" width="1000" />
-Copywriting draft and section's struture for the landing page.
+Copywriting draft and section's structure for the landing page.
 </p>

 **STEP 3 — Wireframes**

-The medium fidelity wireframes further explored how to present the content in a natural way, funneling the user into downloading the app.
+We further explored how to present the content in a natural way, funnelling the user into downloading the app, with the medium-fidelity wireframes.

-To convert people more easily, we decided to place download CTAs on the top of the page but also at the end, after presenting the product and it's core features.
+To convert people more easily, we decided to place the download CTAs on the top of the page but also at the end, after presenting the product and it's core features.
 This way, we both cater to users who are already familiar with PayUp and to those who have never heard of it.

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/payup-landing-page/master/_images_readme/wireframes.jpg" alt="Wireframes" width="1000" />